 - 1 cup diced onion

-- 2 cups low sodium chicken broth
+- 2 cups low-sodium chicken stock gluten-free

 - 1 cup heavy cream or milk

 - If you have dried mushrooms, soak them in heavy cream while you begin preparation on mushrooms.
 Ideally, they should soak until tender.

 - Saute mushrooms and onions over medium heat in a medium-sized saucepan.
 Saute until onions are transparent and the mushrooms have begun to release some of their water.

 - Add chicken stock and potato.
 Cover and simmer for about 18 minutes over medium-low heat.